Chart Color Schemes

 An assessment of population growth drivers in Hughesdale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Hughesdale as of Feb 2026 is around 8,090.
-This reflects an increase of 527 people (7.0%) since the 2021 Census, which reported a population of 7,563 people.
-The change is inferred from the resident population of 8,088 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 25 validated new addresses since the Census date.
+The population of Hughesdale is estimated at around 8,090 as of Feb 2026.
+This reflects an increase since the 2021 Census which reported a population of 7,563 people.
+The change is inferred from AreaSearch's estimation of the resident population being 8,088 following examination of the latest ERP data release by the ABS in June 2024 and an additional 25 validated new addresses since the Census date.
 This level of population equates to a density ratio of 4,024 persons per square kilometer, placing Hughesdale in the top 10% of national locations assessed by AreaSearch.
-Hughesdale's 7.0% growth since census positions it within 1.7 percentage points of the SA4 region (8.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 88.0% of overall population gains during recent periods.
+The suburb's 7.0% growth since census positions it within 1.7 percentage points of the SA4 region (8.7%).
+Population growth was primarily driven by overseas migration contributing approximately 88.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of national areas is forecast, with Hughesdale expected to grow by 1,848 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 22.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Looking ahead, significant population increase is forecast, with the suburb expected to grow by 1,850 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 22.8% in total over the 17 years.

 Frequently Asked Questions - Population